 Bijoy Jain’s and Studio Mumbai’s MPavilion 2016 was a wonderful point of difference to AL_A’s technological triumph of 2015.
 Using traditional materials and methods, Bijoy’s stunning architecture combined the materials of bamboo, rope and karvi panels with the concept of ‘lore’ to create an architectural work of beauty, warmth and cohabitation—a place of meaning.

 MPavilion 2016 can now be visited at Melbourne Zoo.

 MPAVILION 2015 BY AL_A

-AL_A’s pavilion was a triumph in technology reimagining what a pavilion can be.
-Wallpaper* magazine featured AL_A’s design in a list of 15 installation that capture the global imagination: “A truly timeless installation, whether temporary or permanent, alters its surroundings by broadening the idea of what could belong there.
+AL_A’s Amanda Levete designed a canopy-inspired MPavilion that was truly a triumph in technology, reimagining what a pavilion can be.
+Wallpaper* featured AL_A’s design in a list of 15 installation that capture the global imagination: “A truly timeless installation, whether temporary or permanent, alters its surroundings by broadening the idea of what could belong there.
 What is done with art cannot be undone—and our world is richer for it.”
 Designboom named it as part of their top 10 temporary structures of 2015 selection.

 MPavilion 2015 can now be visited at Docklands.

 MPAVILION 2014 BY SEAN GODSELL

 Sean Godsell’s inaugural MPavilion is inspired by outback sheds and verandahs, and the symmetry of classical Greek design.
 It has drawn attention here and overseas, winning a 2015 Australian Institute of Architects award as well as a nomination for a World Architecture News award.
 Describing the building’s daily opening ceremony, The Wall Street Journal said: “The pavilion’s beauty lies in its movement.
 Every morning, pneumatic arms lift the walls and roof, opening the space underneath.”